lizadaly/utopia-novels/books/arqtiq/book.md

 I look to get their knowledge of the phenomena.
 For its solution I have left home and risked my life.
 That they fear it not, is evident.
-Instead they love and reverence its benefaction to them —lighting and warming their homes all winter; their winter daylight—-as Roban said, in their interior winter quarters.
+Instead they love and reverence its benefaction to them—lighting and warming their homes all winter; their winter daylight-as Roban said, in their interior winter quarters.
 Unusually quiet this season so far, but this is to outdo all, make up for lost time, unprecedented in grandeur.
 That they understand it I am